EliteKenn/Blog_App/README.md

 # flutterblogapp

-Blog app + Firebase.
+Blog app made using Flutter/Dart + Firebase for the backend.
 Works for IOS and Android devices.

 ## Getting Started